gadler01/peripety-docs/docs/audit-steps/racks.md

 ## Rack Groups

 Racks can be arranged into groups.
 As with sites, how you choose to designate rack groups will depend on the nature of the data center.
+Rack Groups are utilized to create multi- tenanted sites with racks being grouped into site specific naming conventions.
+Site and rack group instructions are found [here](./sitegroup.md).

 !!!
 Audit_Step
     Select the create button to submit the record.